 Adults The first dose will be given within 72 hours after the transplant operation.
-The recommended daily dose is 8 capsules (2 g of the active ingredient) taken as 2 separate doses.
-This means taking 4 capsules in the morning then 4 capsules in the evening.
+The recommended daily dose is 4 tablets (2 g of the active ingredient) taken as 2 separate doses.
+This means taking 2 tablets in the morning then 2 tablets in the evening.

-Children and adolescents (aged 2 to 18) The dose given will vary depending on the size of the child.
+Children and adolescents (aged 2 to 18) The dose given will vary depending on th The dose given will vary depending on the size of the child.
 Your doctor will decide the most appropriate dose based on body surface area (height and weight).
 The recommended dose is 600 mg/m2 taken twice a day.